-- 7.3.2 The hip to gable extensions has increased the bulk of the roof form and brought the built form closer to both No.154 and No.158 Greenfield Avenue.
+- 7.3.1 Policy CP12 of the Core Strategy states that development should 'protect residential amenities by taking into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space'.
+Policy DM1 and Appendix 2 of the Development Management Policies document set out that residential development should not result in loss of light to the windows of neighbouring properties nor allow overlooking, and should not be excessively prominent in relation to adjacent properties. - 7.3.2 The hip to gable extensions has increased the bulk of the roof form and brought the built form closer to both No.154 and No.158 Greenfield Avenue.
 However, given the separation between the application site and both neighbouring dwellings, it is not considered that the formation of two gable ends has resulted in demonstrable harm to the residential amenity of either neighbour through either overshadowing or loss of light.
-No flank glazing has been inserted or is proposed which avoids any overlooking towards neighbouring properties. - 7.3.3 The rear dormer is set in from either side of the roof and has a depth of approximately 3.4m.
-Given that the dormer is set approximately 1.0m in from the side flanks of both neighbours and set down from the ridge it is not considered that it would result in an unacceptable loss of light or overbearing impact to either neighbour. - 7.3.4 In respect of overlooking from the rear dormer, the Design Criteria states that a distance of 28m should be achieved between buildings, particularly from upper floors.
+No flank glazing has been inserted or is proposed which avoids any overlooking towards neighbouring properties.

+- 7.3.3 The rear dormer is set in minimally from either side of the roof and has a depth of approximately 3.6m.
+Given that the dormer is set approximately 0.5m in from the side flanks of both neighbours and set down from the ridge it is not considered that it would result in an unacceptable loss of light or overbearing impact to either neighbour. - 7.3.4 In respect of overlooking from the rear dormer, the Design Criteria states that a distance of 28m should be achieved between buildings, particularly from upper floors.
 As the dormer does not project beyond the original rear elevation of the dwelling it is approximately 27m from the boundary with 43 Alva Way at the rear.
 Due to the separation distance and existing boundary treatment, most notably the approximately 4m high vegetation cover between the properties, it is not considered that the development results in demonstrable harm to the amenity of the occupiers of no. 43 Alva Way.
-Whilst it is recognised that the introduction of the dormer window has created a perception of overlooking as previously the property was a bungalow; however, given the significant distances between the host dwelling and those at the rear, there are no overlooking impacts.
+Whilst it is recognized that the introduction of the dormer window has created a perception of overlooking as previously the property was a bungalow; however, given the significant distances between the host dwelling and those at the rear, there are no overlooking impacts.